-The guide below lists courses recommended by the faculty's curriculum committee and gives details about the sequencing of courses within particular fields of law.
-In 2015, the faculty adopted five curricular "pathways" that build on these course clusters and allow students to earn a certificate upon completion of the pathway requirements.
-The curricular pathways and recommended courses follow the course clusters below.
+The guide below lists courses recommended by the faculty and gives details about the sequencing of courses within particular fields of law.
+These "course clusters" reflect more specific guidance related to more discrete practice areas than are reflected in the five curricular pathways above.